rodneyazev/aws-templates-for-basic-loadbalancer-and-auto-scaling-infrastructures/aws-load-balancer-infra/README.md

+<i>P.S.:

-<i>P.S.: Make sure you already have the requirements mentioned in the root of this repository (create the key pair, etc).</i>
+- Make sure you already have the requirements mentioned in the root of this repository (create the key pair, etc).
+- Make sure you choose the appropriate AMI image.</i>

 ## AWS Templates for Load Balancer Infrastructure